Keolis, MBTA plan to install fare gates at 3 Commuter Rail stations in Boston

 “We are performing pedestrian flow modeling and working with MBTA and other officials to determine the exact locations that will best be suited for safety, ease of movement, and other important details,” a Keolis spokesperson said in a statement.

-Keolis says it hopes that the fare gates will reduce ticketless travel, which leads to lost revenue for the MBTA.
+Keolis says the gates will reduce ticketless travel and increase fare collection to help the MBTA guard against lost revenue.

 “When coach cars are full, it can be challenging for conductors to get through an entire train,” the spokesperson added.